-ondevice() - return Yes if ondevice is set, otherwise return the empty string.
+ondevice () - return the string 'Yes' if ondevice is set, otherwise return the empty string.
 This function works only in the GUI.
-If you want to use this value in save-to-disk or send-to-device templates then you must make a custom "Column built from other columns", use the function in that column's template, and use that column's value in your save/send templates raw field(lookup name [, optional default])
+If you want to use this value in save-to-disk or send-to-device templates then you must make a custom "Column built from other columns", use the function in that column's template, and use that column's value in your save/send templates.